-Interest is receivable from (and including) 16th May 2006 to (but excluding) 16th May 2016 (the "Reset date"), at a fixed interest rate of 5.182% per annum, payable annually in arrears and from (and including) the Reset date at a floating interest rate of 1.9625% per annum plus the 3-month Euribor deposit.
+Interest is receivable from (and including) 16th May 2006 to (but excluding) 16th May 2016 (the "Reset date"), at a fixed interest rate of 5.182% per annum, payable annually in arrears and from (and including) the Reset date quarterly in arrears at a floating interest rate of 1.9625% per annum plus the 3-month Euribor deposit rate.

-Interest is receivable as long as such interest shall be covered by the annual surplus of RBI (prior to change of reserves) as stated in the last annual accounts approved and accrues on a non-cumulative basis.
+Interest is receivable as long as such interest shall be covered by the annual surplus of RBI (prior to change of reserves) as stated in the last annual financial statements approved and accrues on a non-cumulative basis.

-The Directors do not expect the Undated Securitised Commercial Certificates of Obligation issued to be redeemed in the foreseeable future and are accordingly presented as non-current assets.
+The Directors do not expect the Certificate to be redeemed in the foreseeable future, which is accordingly presented within non-current assets.